 The file number is the number you gave the file when you OPENed it.
 The record number is optional.
 If included, the record number must begin at one and proceed in sequential order.
 A FOR TO NEXT loop is an ideal way to assign record numbers in a file.
-If you do not give a record number, PUT sequence after the last GET or PUT.
+If you do not give a record number, PUT uses the next record number in sequence after the last GET or PUT.
 The largest valid record number is 32767.